 - ½ cup heavy whipping cream

-- Pulverize your gingersnaps and graham crackers into little crumbs until you have a cup of each.
+- Using a rolling pin or food processor, pulverize your gingersnaps and graham crackers into little crumbs until you have 1 cup of each.
 Pour them into a mixing bowl and mix.
+If using a rolling pin, place cookies in a ziplock bag first.

 - Heat 5 tbsp. of butter and pour over the crumbs.
 Mix until thoroughly combined with a spoon or your hands.

-- Grease pan with butter, then pour your crumbs evenly into your pan.
+- Grease baking sheet with butter, then pour your crumbs evenly into the sheet.
 Distribute as smoothly as you can, and press crumbs down with a flat spatula so they’re packed down.
 Place in the oven for 10 minutes, then remove.

 - Rinse your mixing bowl and add pumpkin puree, 2 eggs, pumpkin spice and sweetened condensed milk.
 NOTE: You don’t need to add the entire can of condensed milk.
-If you want your pies on the less-sweet side, just add about 4/5ths of the can, especially if your gingersnaps and gram crackers are really sugary.
+If you want your pies on the less-sweet side, just add about ⅘ths of the can, especially if your gingersnaps are very sweet.

-- Use your hand-mixer to combine all of the ingredients until completely smooth.
+- Use a hand-mixer to combine all of the ingredients until completely smooth.

-- Pour your pumpkin mixture evenly over your crumb crust in the pan, and place in the oven for 55-60 minutes on the bottom rack.
+- Pour pumpkin mixture evenly over your crumb crust in the baking sheet, and place in the oven for 55-60 minutes on the bottom rack.
 Remove and let cool for at least 4-6 hours in the refrigerator.